AARs (After Action Reports)

 Early turns were used to send scouts and cavalry

-forward to see what and where, using arty to suppress
+forward to see what and where, using arty to

 and save time which was essential.
 Scouts did hit